chantalsantos7/stealth-game-repo/README.md

 [Create Dark Souls in Unity by Sebastian Graves](https://www.youtube.com/playlist?list=PLD_vBJjpCwJtrHIW1SS5_BNRk6KZJZ7_d)  - basis of weapon inventory and combat system.

+[How to Program in Unity: State Machines Explained by iHeartGameDev](https://youtu.be/Vt8aZDPzRjI) - template for state machine structure of enemy AI.

 > Written with [StackEdit](https://stackedit.io/).